North Gate bus station: Services

-The majority of bus services continue to be operated by Stagecoach.
-Uno, a smaller operator, also uses the facility.
-National Express and other coach services run from Victoria Street, just north of the station, where there are no facilities.
+The majority of bus services continue to be operated by Stagecoach, National Express and other coach services run from Victoria Street, just north of the station, where there are no facilities.

 Stagecoach serves areas within the town and also provides travel to outlying villages and towns within the county, making links to Corby, Daventry, Kettering, Rushden and Wellingborough.
 They also go as far afield as Bedford, Bicester, Leicester, Market Harborough, Milton Keynes, Peterborough and Rugby.